aman6754/royaloakfoods/README.md

 CREDITS
 -CONTENT
-  -The code to create the social media links were taken from CI Love Running Project
+  -The code to create the social media links were taken from CI Love Running Project -Websites such as Asha's, Soho Tavern, Tipu Sultan gave me ideas on designs I wanted to implement and the type of menu the restaurant would provide

 MEDIA
 - The images for my project were taken from Rawpixel